 - Continue to cleanse wounds as directed.
 Take a warm, not hot shower.
-Do not take a bath.
+DO NOT take a bath; You must receive clearance from Dr. Ma before you are able to take a bath.
 Limit your shower to 10 minutes.
 Do not remove any steri-strips.
-Do not rub your incisions. - Take antibiotic medications and supplements as directed.
+Do not rub your incisions.
+You may apply a fragrance free moisturizer to breast and surrounding skin, however not on your incisions. - Take antibiotic medications and supplements as directed.
+You must take the antibiotics as directed.
 Take pain medication and muscle relaxants only as needed.
 You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Maintain daily walking.
 Walking is essential every day to prevent the formation of blood clots.
-In addition, you may begin massaging, stretching and range of motion exercises. - Maintain a healthy diet.
+In addition, you may begin gentle range of motion exercises. - Maintain a healthy diet.
 Do not smoke.
 Do not consume alcohol.